 East Village Apartments

-The apartment is a unit offered at a monthly price of $4,700.
-The manager allows pet cats but does not seem to allow dogs.
-As always, you should ask as early in the process as possible if you have any questions regarding the pet policy.
+The apartment is a unit offered at a monthly price of $4,690.
+The building allows easy access via an elevator.
+The building also boasts a fitness center to help residents stay in great shape.
+Both cats and dogs are allowed, but as always, double check with the manager about any specific pet concerns you may have.
 This is a No Fee apartment, meaning the manager or agent should not ask you for a broker fee (there may still be deposits and other move-in fees paid to the landlord).

 We have 6 photos of this particular unit, building, and surrounding areas.